matthewyangcs/CS4641_Final_Project/README.md

 # CS4641_Final_Project
 Hi!
-This is my final project for CS 4641 - Food Classification!
+This is my final project for CS 4641 - Machine Learning!

-Experimented with basic image processing techniques and tested effectiveness of three algos (Decision Trees, SVM, CNN) on a food dataset, along with analysis of the different algorithms and results.
+Experimented with basic image processing techniques and tested the effectiveness of three algos (Decision Trees, SVM, CNN) on a food classification dataset.
+Performed analysis on the results and performance of the different algorithms.

 # Directions
 Hi!
 I hope the following information helps: